andrewMacmurray/my-site/content/blog/stylish-robot-buttons-from-mars.md

 ```

-This is the Haute Coture of view code - REFACTOR EVERYTHING!
+This is the Haute Couture of view code - REFACTOR EVERYTHING!

 ![fashion](/images/fashion.png)

 I've found this pattern extremely effective in practice (although don't get too lazy with the internal option types as they can get pretty wild over time!).
-But even Brian has some [misgivings a few years on](https://discourse.elm-lang.org/t/discussion-how-much-to-pipeline/6305/3) - is it too much pipelining?
+Even Brian has some [misgivings a few years on though](https://discourse.elm-lang.org/t/discussion-how-much-to-pipeline/6305/3) - is it too much pipelining?

 One argument is that people are more familiar with the `Html` style of view code - e.g. a function with a list of options and contents